-For many PGA-users, the cosmetic changes associated with PAPS will be considered undesirable.
-In particular, patients who require unilateral PGA therapy may be unwilling to tolerate the potential facial asymmetry that could result from topical PGA use (Figure 2).^{24, 30} Therefore, there is an unmet need for effective IOP-lowering medications that can be used unilaterally, without inducing facial asymmetry.
+For many PGA-users, the cosmetic changes associated with PAPS are considered undesirable.
+In particular, patients who require unilateral PGA therapy may be unwilling to tolerate the potential facial asymmetry that could result from topical PGA use (Figure 2).
+Therefore, there is an unmet need for effective IOP-lowering medications that can be used unilaterally, without inducing facial asymmetry.

-Groups of patients who are less likely to consider cosmetic side-effects, such as skin hyperpigmentation or facial asymmetry, to be desirable include younger patients or individuals who are active in their professional lives (especially those who require face-to-face interaction in their jobs), and those who are generally more image-conscious.28 These "unacceptable" cosmetic side-effects may potentially lead to poorer adherence to PGAs compared with other anti-glaucoma agents.
+Groups of patients who are less likely to consider cosmetic side-effects, such as skin hyperpigmentation or facial asymmetry, to be desirable include younger patients or individuals who are active in their professional lives (especially those who require faceto-face interaction in their jobs), and those who are generally more image-conscious.
+These "unacceptable" cosmetic side-effects may potentially lead to poorer adherence to PGAs compared with other anti-glaucoma agents.

-Female patients are often more sensitive to cosmetic changes; however, certain cosmetic changes associated with PAPS (e.g., eyelash trichomegaly) may be viewed particularly adversely by male patients.16
+Female patients are often more sensitive to cosmetic changes; however, certain cosmetic changes associated with PAPS (e.g., eyelash trichomegaly) may be viewed particularly adversely by male patients.

-As young people may already have deep-set eyes, prescribing these patients PGAs may lead to a "sunken" appearance with severely deep-set eyes which, along with darkening of the periorbital skin,56 are among the most cosmetically unacceptable symptoms for patients.16
+As young people may already have deepset eyes, prescribing these patients PGAs may lead to a "sunken" appearance with severely deep-set eyes which, along with darkening of the periorbital skin, are among the most cosmetically unacceptable symptoms for patients.